€3.7bn ($4bn approximately)

-Rail Baltica will connect Finland, the Baltic states of Estonia, Latvia and Lithuania, and Poland, while improving and updating the route in western Europe.
+Rail Baltica will connect Finland, the Baltic states of Estonia, Latvia, and Lithuania, and Poland while improving and updating the route in western Europe.
 It will unify European transport by connecting the Baltic region’s 1,520mm broad gauge track to the 1,435mm standard gauge track used by European countries.

-A feasibility study conducted by AECOM studied four different routes for the project and identified the Tallinn, Pärnu, Riga, Panevezys and Kaunas route as the direct and shortest route.
+A feasibility study conducted by AECOM studied four different routes for the project and identified the Tallinn, Pärnu, Riga, Panevezys, and Kaunas route as the direct and shortest route.
 The route was agreed upon by participating states in 2011.

 The portion of the railway line in the Baltic states is expected to be completed by 2024.
-The line between Tallinn, Riga and Kaunas is expected to be operational by 2025 with the Warsaw link to be completed in 2030.
+The line between Tallinn, Riga, and Kaunas is expected to be operational by 2025, with the Warsaw link to be completed in 2030.

 Passenger trains are expected to run at a maximum speed of 240km/h, with an average speed of 170km/h.
 The maximum speed for freight trains is planned to be 120km/h.

 In Estonia, a passenger terminal along with an integrated freight terminal based on modern technology is planned to be constructed in Ülemiste.
-Stops in Estonia are planned at Ülemiste, Tallinn and in Pärnu.
+Stops in Estonia are planned at Ülemiste, Tallinn, and in Pärnu.

 The project will be carried out in two stages, with the first stage involving the reconstruction of the 1,520mm wide rails in Latvia.

 Work will be carried out by state-owned company Latvijas Dzelzceļš to ensure that the speed of the passenger and cargo trains increase up to 120km/h and 80km/h, respectively.
-Stage one is expected to be completed in 2015.

 Stage two consists of constructing a new 1,435mm rail line that will meet European standards.

-The Rail Baltica project is estimated to require an investment of €3.7bn ($4bn approximately), according to a techno-economic substantiation study conducted by AECOM in 2011.
+The Rail Baltica project is estimated to require an investment of approximately €5.8bn ($6.19bn).

 A strategic feasibility study was conducted by COWI to determine the viability of the Rail Baltica project.
 Another study was conducted by AECOM to determine the best strategic route.

 Negotiations for setting up the joint venture RB Rail were carried out by the law firm TRINITI.
-Reaalprojekt is responsible for preparing county plans and conducting preliminary design for Rail Baltica in Estonia.
+Reaalprojekt is responsible for preparing county plans and conducting the preliminary design for Rail Baltica in Estonia.